ivpusic/arch-orchestrator/README.md

 }
 ```

 Now we can define chain for out tasks.
-Orchestrator is responsable for that task.
+Orchestrator is responsable for that.

 ```
 var orchestrator = require('arch-orchestrator');